 I was honestly quite pleased with the results of this little off-the-cuff session.
 Isn’t it always the goal to be able to do something you love comfortably at the moment without having to overthink it?
 I can only think of those piano players that sit down and whip out a full song and make it look easy.
 We all know that behind the scenes, that pianist has been playing and practicing and honing that skill for countless hours to be able to do that.

-I am excited to know that I’ve reached that place with my camera and can put out solid work by using the skills I’ve been practicing for so long!
-I hope you are inspired to do the same.
+I am excited to know that I’ve reached that place with my camera where I can put out solid work by using the skills I’ve been practicing for so long!
+Perhaps you will be inspired to do the same.